dwayne/elm-calculator-tutorial/src/README.md

 In this tutorial, I'll share with you how I built [freeCodeCamp](https://www.freecodecamp.com/)'s [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-javascript-calculator) frontend project with [Elm](https://elm-lang.org/).

 Here's the [live demo](https://dwayne.github.io/elm-calculator/) of the Elm web application for you to explore how it works.
-And, here's the reference to the full [source code](https://github.com/dwayne/elm-calculator/tree/1.0.0).
+And, here's the reference to its [source code](https://github.com/dwayne/elm-calculator/tree/1.0.0).

-My primary goal is to share a process that has worked for me when building my Elm web applications in the hopes that it can work for you as well.
-This is only one way to go about it but I think it's a useful and undervalued approach that I haven't seen described elsewhere in the Elm community.
+My primary goal is to share my experience, perspective and processes so that you are exposed to an alternative approach to web application development with Elm.
+I am not aware of any resources that explain how to develop web applications with Elm that are similar to mine.
+That's why I thought it might be valuable to share this with the Elm community.
+I am not trying to teach you Elm, nor am I trying to teach you web application development.
+All I'm trying to do is to have you take a look over my shoulder as I explain to you how I built the application so that you can be exposed to ideas that could be helpful to you in your own Elm projects.

 ## Audience

-Any web developer interested in using Elm to build reliable web applications.
+Any web developer interested in using Elm to build maintainable, testable, and reliable web applications.

 ## Prerequisites

 - A basic knowledge of [HTML](https://web.dev/learn/html), [CSS](https://web.dev/learn/css), and [JavaScript](https://web.dev/learn/javascript).
+- A basic knowledge of web application development.
+For e.g. if you've had exposure to [React](https://react.dev/), [Vue.js](https://vuejs.org/), [Angular](https://angular.dev/), [Ember.js](https://emberjs.com/) or something else, it would be helpful.
 - And, a basic knowledge of Elm as provided by the [official Elm guide](https://guide.elm-lang.org/).

 ## Exposure

-After completing this tutorial you will have been exposed to:
+As I've stated before, I'm not intentionally trying to teach you anything in particular.
+That's why there are no learning outcomes.
+However, I am delibrately trying to expose you to ideas.
+As many ideas as it takes to develop the application in an honest and realistic way.
+So, after completing this tutorial I hope you will have been exposed to:

 - A process for building any Elm web application starting from a given design.
 - A bottom-up approach for building reliable UIs with HTML/CSS that's easy to maintain and extend.
+  - This approach which I independently discovered and adopted, I recently learned, is similar in spirit to [Component Driven Development](https://www.componentdriven.org/) and [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/).
 - A way to prototype with HTML/CSS.
+  - I also recently learned that what I have is a poor man's version of [Storybook](https://storybook.js.org/).
+And, the general idea is related to [Brad Frost](https://bradfrost.com/)'s [frontend workshop environment](https://bradfrost.com/blog/post/a-frontend-workshop-environment/) idea.
 - A way to structure your HTML/CSS with [BEM](https://getbem.com/).
 - A way to design an API for your Elm views.
 - A way to separate your UI and application logic.
+- Unit testing.

-Other interesting things I'd cover, because I'm working on a calculator, include:
+Other interesting things you'd be exposed to because I'm working on a calculator, include:

 - Building a module for [rational number](https://en.wikipedia.org/wiki/Rational_number) arithmetic.
 - Displaying rational numbers using decimal notation for both terminating and [repeating decimals](https://en.wikipedia.org/wiki/Repeating_decimal).
 - Building a module for a [Stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) data structure.
 - Evaluating infix expressions using [Dijkstra's shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).
 - Parsing user input using a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
-- Writing unit tests.

 ## The 10,000 Foot View